JMuckian94/MSP4_LastLife/README.md

 -   ### User stories

-    -   #### First Time Visitor Goals
+    -   #### Viewing and Navigation

-        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+        1. As a Shopper, I want to easily understand the main purpose of the site and learn more about the business.
-        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+        2. As a Shopper, I want to be able to view a list of products and select some to purchase.
-        3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.
+        3. As a Shopper, I want to view individual product details so I can identify the appearance, condition, price, description and location.
+        4. As a Shopper, I want to quickly identify deals, clearance items and special offers so I can take advantage of special savings on items I'd like to purchase.
+        5. As a Shopper, I want to easily view the total of my purchases at any time so I can svoid spending too much or make a mispurchase.

-    -   #### Returning Visitor Goals
+    -   #### Registration and User Accounts

-        1. As a Returning Visitor, I want to find information about coding challenges.
+        1. As a Site User, I want to register for an account so I can have a personal account and be able to view my user profile.
-        2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+        2. As a Site User, I want to login or logout so I can access my personal account information.
-        3. As a Returning Visitor, I want to find community links.
+        3. As a Site User, I want an option to recover password in case I forget it so I can regain access to my account.
+        4. As a Site User, I want to recieve an email confirmation after registering so I can verify that my account registration was successful
+        5. As a Site User, I want to have a personalized user profile so I can view my personal order history and order confirmations, and save my payment information.

-    -   #### Frequent User Goals
+    -   #### Sorting and Searching

-        1. As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
+        1. As a Shopper, I want to sort the list of available products so I can easily identify the best-selling, best-priced, or best-rated items available.
-        2. As a Frequent User, I want to check to see if there are any new blog posts.
+        2. As a Shopper, I want to sort a specific category of products so I can find the best-priced or best-rated product in a specific category, or sort the products in that category by name.
-        3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
+        3. As a Shopper, I want to sort multiple categories of products simultaneously so I can find the best-priced or best-rated products across broad categories, such as "genres" or "accessories".
+        4. As a Shopper, I want to search a product by name or description so I can find a specific product I would like to purchase.
+        5. As a Shopper, I want to see what I've searched for and number of results so I can quickly identify whether the product I want is available or not.

+    -   #### Purchasing and Checkout

 -   ### Design
     -   #### Colour Scheme